 Tricia Byrnes and Kevin Bell first planted vines at their Balnarring property in 1998 with the sole intention of creating three single vineyard pinot noirs.
 Their philosophy centers around respect of the environment as they see their most important role is viticulture.
 Their wines are from three separate vineyards with slightly different aspects that are planted with different clones of pinot noir.
-All their wines spend 18 months in oak (new) and a further 12 months in bottle prior to release.

 |Unit Of Measure||ea|